-5 Steps to Introduce Portfolio Management to Executives
+5 Steps to Introduce Project Portfolio Management to Executives

-Introducing portfolio management to senior management typically generates resistance.
+Introducing Project Portfolio Management (for short portfolio management) to senior management typically generates resistance.
 After all, putting a methodology in place to prioritize and manage projects requires humans to change how they work, and that’s never easy.
 Plus, factors such as industry, state of the market, internal culture, and personalities vary so much among organizations that coming up with one magic approach for introducing portfolio management is bound to fall flat.

 Timing is a tricky matter when selling any idea and interest in portfolio management seems to be very cyclical in nature.

-1. Link Portfolio Management to Solving Current Pains
+1. Link Project Portfolio Management to Solving Current Pains

 The most common example is the annual planning cycle most organizations go through, albeit many have also moved to more frequent and agile planning cycles.
 As such senior executives need the ability to react and then quickly adapt to the introduction of new and major initiatives or budget reduction activities.
 These pains are quite typical and are not restricted to a specific annual calendar.
 Research the organization’s problems ahead of the meeting and hone in on the message you want to deliver.
 This step is vital, as it can transform hesitance into intrigue.